Hero image for: LiteLLM on PyPI: Backdoored Builds, Secret Harvest, and .pth Persistence

 • Risk: broad secret harvest (cloud, CI, k8s, keys, env) plus dropper / persistence behavior described in incident analyses

-• Do now: pin or downgrade to a maintainer-confirmed clean release, rotate credentials, inspect hosts for persistence and lateral movement
+• Do now: pin or downgrade to a maintainer-confirmed clean release, rotate credentials, hunt for stray .pth files under site-packages (or recreate the venv), then inspect hosts for persistence and lateral movement

 Treat attribution (e.g., to named threat groups), infection counts, and geopolitical add-ons as provisional unless your own forensics confirm them.